-The deadline was delayed on two occasions after MPs rejected Mrs May’s deal, and after current PM Prime Minister Boris Johnson failed with his ‘do or die’ attempt to finally get Brexit done at the end of October, another General Election will now take place across the UK on December 12.
+The deadline was delayed on two occasions after MPs rejected Mrs May’s deal, and after current PM Boris Johnson failed with a ‘do or die’ attempt to finally get Brexit done at the end of October, another General Election took place on December 12.

 The early hours of December 13 saw Mr Johnson and the Conservatives win a huge majority after a disastrous night for Labour, giving the PM a mandate to deliver Brexit.

 As it stands, Brexit is scheduled to happen by the end of January.